kkamara/kkamara/README.md

 >
 > I won the Recognition Award from the UK Government Cabinet Office in April 2019 for my programming work.
 >
 > I was in the team that made the JD Sports mobile app which has millions of users.
-Our team used React Native for this but I am currently learning Kotlin for mobile app development.
 >
 > Please see my website at www.kelvinkamara.com .
 >